nfqakademija/docker/docs/deploy-project.md

 4. [Ansible](https://www.ansible.com/) (started by `deploy.sh`) use configuration in `deploy_playbook.yaml`.
    Usually it SSH to Web Server, copies build artifacts (E.g. `project.tar.gz`), change symbolic links to newest version (to make deployment atomic), warm-up cache.
-5. If there are no errors, you should see your new changes via `http://PROEJCT_NAME.projektai.nfqakademija.lt/`, where `PROEJCT_NAME` is your GitHub repository name.
+5. If there are no errors, you should see your new changes via `http://PROJECT_NAME.projektai.nfqakademija.lt/`, where `PROJECT_NAME` is your GitHub repository name.
-6. For more complex scenarios (E.g. custom `.env` configuration, setting up database tables), you can connect to WEB server using `ssh PROEJCT_NAME@deploy.nfqakademija.lt -p 2222`, where `PROEJCT_NAME` is your GitHub repository name.
+6. For more complex scenarios (E.g. custom `.env` configuration, setting up database tables), you can connect to WEB server using `ssh PROJECT_NAME@deploy.nfqakademija.lt -p 2222`, where `PROJECT_NAME` is your GitHub repository name.
 7. If there are any errors, you can login to [ci.nfqakademija.lt](https://ci.nfqakademija.lt/) and in `Build History` check `Console Output`.
    Last lines usually shows error message.